Knowing When Your Levee is About to Give: passive aggression, part II

-And as problematic as it is... the more closely I look at it, the more I can absolutely see where it comes from.
+And as problematic as it is... the more closely I look, the more I absolutely see where it comes from.

 First: there’s research that suggests many of our struggles with communicating uncomfortable emotions (like so many things) can be traced back to childhood — specifically, how you experienced anger as a child.
 This could include any combination of: how the adults in your life expressed their anger, how they reacted when you expressed anger, and the gender-based stereotypes and expectations you absorbed at a young age.